IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.72.7.2 JSON Web Token Option
 A Resource Server that claims conformance to the JSON Web Token Option SHALL be able to interpret and validate the access token as a JWT Token as defined in Section 3.71.4.2.2.

+A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the keys published through the Authorization Server Metadata Document for validating the JWT token's signature.

 #### 3.72.7.3 SAML Token Option
 A Resource Server that claims conformance to the SAML Token Option SHALL be able to interpret and validate the access token as a XUA compliant SAML Assertion as defined in Section 3.71.4.2.3.

+A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the keys published through the Authorization Server Metadata Document for validating the SAML token's signature.

 #### 3.72.7.4 Introspect Token Option
 A Resource Server that claims conformance to the Token Introspection Option SHALL be able to interact with the Authorization Server using transaction ITI-103 as described in section 3.102 to validate the access token and obtain the related claims.

+A Resource Server that claims conformance to the Authorization Server Metadata Option SHALL use the introspection endpoint published through the Authorization Server Metadata Document for validating the token and obtaining the related claims.

 ### 3.72.9 Security Considerations